dathinaios/frog/README.md

 ## Installation

-Make sure ruby gems are installed on your machine and do;
+Make sure ruby is installed on your machine and do:

     $ gem install frog